-If you got behind due to the reading marathon called Psalm 119, it is easy to catch up, because fifteen of the next sixteen Psalms are very short.
+If you have fallen behind due to the reading marathon called Psalm 119, it is easy to catch up, because fifteen of the next sixteen Psalms are very, very short.
 However, make sure you read for meaning, and not just to get back on track!

-Beginning in 120 through 134, there are 15 psalms labeled “Song of Ascents.”
-These are believed to be written to be recited/sung on the way to Jerusalem for the festivals.
+Beginning in 120 through 134, there are fifteen psalms labeled “Song of ascents.”
+These are believed to be written to be recited or sung on the way to Jerusalem for the festivals.
 Jerusalem, I am told, is an upward journey from any direction.